oVirt/ovirt-site/source/api/backup-restore-api-integration.html.md

 Backup all the changes since the last full backup.
 Differential backup is a cumulative backup of all changes since last full backup.
 Incremental backup contains only the changes since the last incremental backup whereas differential backup contains all changes since the last FULL backup.

+#### Guest Quiesce for application-level consistency

+##### Windows:

+The Backup and Restore API will provide integration with Microsoft Windows Volume Shadow Copy Service (VSS) using qeum-ga.
+The VSS provider registration will be made in the guest level as part of the Guest Tools deployment.

+##### Linux:

+Qemu-ga provides filesystem-level consistency for Linux, a hook can be executed to allow online disk snapshot for online-backup with application-level consistency of the snapshot image.
+A hook can provide the opportunity to quiesce applications before the snapshot is taken on fsfreeze-freeze/thaw.

 ### Open Issues